 How Do Doctors Use an EKG?

 There are many tests used to learn more about the heart, and electrocardiography is just one of them.
-An EKG is used to make these assessments.
+An EKG is performed to make these assessments.

 - Evaluate heart rhythms